TooJooGoo/IdeX/CONTRIBUTING.md

 ### Bug report template

-A bug report should contain a report Tile, the author's environment, the reproduction steps, the current Behavior, the author's expected Behavior and optionally attachments and hints.
-Please use this bug template:
+A bug report should contain a report title, the author's environment, the reproduction steps, the current behavior, the author's expected behavior and optionally attachments and hints.
+Please use this template:

 	Report Title
-	  Conains a very brief report title.
+	  Conains a short report title.
 	Environment
 	  Includes the involved software and version.
 	Steps
 	  Includes the steps that lead to the bug.
 	Current Behavior
 	  Describes what the software does wrong at this point.
 	Expected Behavior
 	  Describes what the author expects the software to do at this point.
 	Attachments
-	  Includes additional data or data references to reproduce the bug.
+	  Includes additional data or data references
+	  to reproduce the bug.
 	Hints
-	  Any information, insights or even suspicions the author thinks might help to solve the bug.
+	  Any information, insights or even suspicions
+	  the author thinks might help to solve the bug.

+Attachments and hints are optional.
+Sometimes the expected behavior is self-explanatory, but most readers prefer some kind of statement here.

-A real bug report could look like this:
+An exemplary bug report could look like this:

-	Report Tile
+	Report Title
-	  Failed to start server
+	  Failed to start the server
 	Environment
-	  Microsoft Visual Studio Community 2015
+	  - Visual Studio Community 2015 Version 14.0
-	  Version 14.0.25431.01 Update 3
+	  - IdeX Version 1.1
 	Steps
-      1. Goto "Tools/IdeX/Options"
+      1. Goto "Tools/IdeX/Options".
-      2. Click button "Enable"
+      2. Click button "Enable".
 	Current Behavior
 	  A window "Enable failed" turns up which shows the call stack.
 	Expected Behavior
-	  No window.
-Instad the server should be enabled.
+	  The server should be enabled.
 	Attachments
 	  File "callstack.txt".
 	Hints
-	  The issue does not occur if textbox "Marker" is focused before.
+	  The problem does not occur if textbox "Marker" is focused before.

 ### Feature requests
 Before writing a feature request, please